Suzanne Segal: Experience with depersonalization disorder

+Suzanne spent that fall at her home in Stinson Beach, California.
+During this period she recovered memories of childhood abuse.
 Stranger documented this period as a retreat from the earlier spiritual themes that had defined her experience.
 "As a psychologist, she was well tutored in a possible ramification of childhood abuse—dissociation.
 Once again, Segal began to perceive things differently, this time from the psychological viewpoint rather than that of transcendent spirituality."